rdpstaff/Xander_assembler/README.md

 * GNU Make (optional)

 ## Per Gene Preparation:

-    Reference Set Selection - Select a set of reference sequences (resouce: http://fungene.cme.msu.edu/) representative of the gene of interest.
+Reference Set Selection: Select a set of reference sequences (resouce: http://fungene.cme.msu.edu/) representative of the gene of interest.
 More diversity is better, more sequences means more starting points (more computational time) but less suceptiable to noise than model creation.
-    Model Construction - HMMs can be built using HMMER3 (models are expected to be in HMMER3/b format).
+Model Construction: HMMs can be built using HMMER3 (models are expected to be in HMMER3/b format).
 A forward and reverse model (left and right) must be built.
 The reverse model is built simply by reversing the seed alignment (using script pythonscripts/reverse.py) and running hmmbuild again.

 ## Gene Analysis Directories